ptrkkim/Genetic-Gallery/README.md

 // @flow
 function annotatedCode(here: string) {...}
 ```
-This project is configured to give on-the-fly flow hints via ESLint, so this should be unnecessary in most cases.
+This project is configured to give on-the-fly flow hints via ESLint, so this script should be unnecessary in most cases.